Cub Scout Leaders

 What are arrival times?

-- BALOO only – You should plan to arrive and register by Noon on Saturday
+BALOO only – You should plan to arrive and register by 12:30 pm on Saturday

 This one-and-a-half day course is designed as an introduction to the Cub Scout outdoor program for leaders interested in adding a camping component to their Pack activities.
 BALOO training consists of an online pre-requisite component in addition to an overnight hands on practical.
 BSA’s Cub Scout level camping policies will be taught along with the discovery of the necessary tools to help units carry our a successful camping experience.